 Holbrook Blinn and Pickford on a beautiful lobby card.

-The Parade’s Gone By by Kevin Brownlow, Classics of the Silent Screen by Joe Franklin (ghosted by William K. Everson), Pickford: The Woman Who Made Hollywood by Eileen Whitfield, Silent Stars by Jeanine Basinger, Mary Pickford and Douglas Fairbanks, by Booton Herndon, Mary Pickford: America’s Sweetheart by Scott Eyman, Mary Pickford Rediscovered by Kevin Brownlow, The Lubitsch Touch by Herman G. Weinberg, Ernst Lubitsch: Laughter in Paradise by Scott Eyeman, Mary Pickford: The Queen of the Movies edited by Christel Schmidt, Sunshine and Shadow by Mary Pickford, https://marypickford.org/caris-articles/lubitsch-pickford-making-rosita/
+The Parade’s Gone By by Kevin Brownlow, Classics of the Silent Screen by Joe Franklin (ghosted by William K. Everson), Pickford: The Woman Who Made Hollywood by Eileen Whitfield, Silent Stars by Jeanine Basinger, Mary Pickford and Douglas Fairbanks, by Booton Herndon, Mary Pickford: America’s Sweetheart by Scott Eyman, Mary Pickford Rediscovered by Kevin Brownlow, The Lubitsch Touch by Herman G. Weinberg, Ernst Lubitsch: Laughter in Paradise by Scott Eyeman, Mary Pickford: The Queen of the Movies edited by Christel Schmidt, Sunshine and Shadow by Mary Pickford, The Movies Are: Carl Sandburg's Film Reviews and Essays 1920-1928 edited by Arnie Bernstein, https://marypickford.org/caris-articles/lubitsch-pickford-making-rosita/